markramyy/AWS-certified-cloud-practitioner/IAM.md

 	3. **User can be deleted or disabled**
 	4. **Easy to restrict access**

-Note: Always work in your IAM account not the root account && set up IAM users with least number of permissions needed.
+Note: Always work in your IAM account not the root account && set up IAM users with least number of permissions needeprogramaticd.

 ---